tackme31/Kotoha/README.md

 # Kotoha
-*Kotoha* is a Sitecore module for generating an efficient query of a keyword search that supports field-level boosting.
+*Kotoha* is a Sitecore library for generating an efficient query of keyword search that supports field-level boosting.

 **This software is in early stage of development.**

+## Prerequisites
+- Sitecore XM/XP 9.3 with Solr

 ## Installation
 *Kotoha* is not available in NuGet Gallery yet.
 Download `.nupkg` file from [here](https://github.com/xirtardauq/Kotoha/releases) and install it locally.